In this, the second article in our occult studies course we will examine the world of the Occult, about which there are so many misconceptions.

 The nonsense taught by such imposters of Truth and pretenders to Wisdom almost beggars belief at times, yet thousands suck it up like manna from Heaven as you can read in our Astral Conversations series of articles.
 Such teachers often entice the unwary seeker into their clutches by promising them social advancement or wealth.
 Others invite the gullible student to take part in weird rituals, or intone Tibetan 'mantras' in order to 'cleanse their aura', and acquire occult powers.
 What utter clap-trap it all is.
 Fortunately, in most cases the practitioners of these rites have no more knowledge of real occult science than a monkey has of the works of Shakespeare, so the poor dupes who fall for their mystical moonshine lose nothing more than their pride, and may learn a valuable lesson.
 No wonder so many sincere, spiritually-minded people flee from the very mention of the word 'occult'.
 Yet all the word means, as we explain on our homepage, is that which is HIDDEN.

 Many seekers are drawn into the Occult through an interest in psychology and astrology, healing, philosophy, metaphysics, or simply because they want to 'become a better person' and help others.
 But there are seekers whose motives are less pure . . .
 Some are looking for new, forbidden 'thrills' to fill the vacuum of their empty, selfish existence, others want to contact 'spirits' (or command demons), and acquire "magical" powers with which to impress their silly friends.
 Very often such desires contain a strong sexual element and a lust for power, which are invariably impure because entirely selfish.
 Then there are idealistic female mystics looking for someone or something to worship and adore.
 Sadly, all too often the object of their adoration turns out to have feet of clay, sometimes very dirty clay indeed.
 Others long to be transported to "Rapture" (whatever they may mean by this) by aliens who have come to planet earth to rescue them from the trials and tribulations of earthly existence.
 Though what they think they have done in the world to deserve "rescuing", we leave you to answer . . .
-Yet others suffer from various mental disorders, often exacerbated by the use of psychiatric drugs.
-The occult jungle holds the greatest dangers for such troubled unfortunates.
+Yet others suffer from various mental disorders, often exacerbated by the habitual use of recreational or prescription drugs.
+It is these deeply troubled individuals for whom the occult jungle holds the greatest dangers.

 Avoiding wrong teachings